Comparisons13 min read

 Key YNAB Features in 2026

-• Multi-currency support for international users
+• Multi-currency support for folks abroad

 YNAB Pricing